 How much do Norwegians earn?
 We take a look at the minimum wages payable in selected industries.

-Salaries in Norway are much higher than in many European countries.
+First of all, it's true to say that salaries in Norway are, generally speaking, higher than in many European countries.
 This is especially true at the lower end of the market, such as for cleaners, restaurant workers and manual labourers.

 Norway minimum wages by industry